mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 ## 3 How Can I Manage the Access of Different Users to My App Project Resources?

-App development project resources are centrally managed from the Mendix Developer Portal with an advanced role-based access control model.
+Application development project resources are centrally managed from the Mendix Developer Portal with an advanced role-based access control model.
 Users can have different roles, which can be configured to allow users different levels of access to project resources.
 For example, some users might be allowed to make changes to the product backlog, while others might get access to the app model in the Team Server repository.

 By default, Mendix provides a set of sensible user roles, such as Scrum Master, Business Engineer, Product Owner, Application Operator, and End User.
 These roles can be modified to suit your particular organization's access management requirements.